westlicht/performer/_pages/manual/index.md

 | `STEP15` | Last Step | Last Step |
 | `STEP16` | - | - |

-While holding the `PAGE` key, the selected sequence parameter can be adjusted by rotating the `ENCODER` or by pressing `STEP[1-16]` to select the most common values.
-Releasing the `PAGE` key will return to the normal state of the sequence edit page.
+While holding the `PAGE` button, the selected sequence parameter can be adjusted by rotating the `ENCODER` or by pressing `STEP[1-16]` to select the most common values.
+Releasing the `PAGE` button will return to the normal state of the sequence edit page.

+> Note: When quick access is active, the step LEDs will indicate the range of values that can be selected in green as well as the current selection in red.

 <!-- Song -->